se-for-sci/se-for-sci.github.io/content/week08_static_typing/typing.md

 TypeVar's do not hold a type by themselves.
 They always occur at least once in the _input_ of a of function.
 They may occur multiple times, or in the output, but they must occur in the input, since that's how they are bound to a type.
-Above, when you call `f`, `T` will have the type you of the variable you called `f` with.
+Above, when you call `f`, `T` will have the type of the variable you called `f` with.
 So the above will pass through any types.
 You can use this as an argument to generics, as well:

 ```python
 def make_a_list(*args: T) -> list[T]: